Richard Ross Architecture of AuthorityThursday, May 22, 2008–Monday, July 21, 2008

-For the past several years—and with seemingly limitless access—Richard Ross has been making unsettling and thought-provoking pictures of architectural spaces that exert power over the individuals within them.
+For the past several years—and with seemingly limitless access—American photographer Richard Ross has been making unsettling and thought-provoking pictures of architectural spaces that exert power over the individuals within them.
 These compelling, sometimes disturbing, images are brought together in Architecture of Authority, which is accompanied by a book of the same title published by Aperture.

 Richard Ross’s Architecture of Authority photographs were provoked by the artist’s fury at the state of the post–9/11 world––the abuse of power, erosion of individual liberty, illegitimate authority, and constant surveillance.
 From a Montessori preschool to churches, mosques, and diverse civic spaces—a Swedish courtroom, the Iraqi National Assembly hall, the United Nations—the images build to ever harsher manifestations of authority: an interrogation room at Guantánamo, segregation cells at Abu Ghraib, and finally, a capital-punishment death chamber.

 The connections among the various types of spaces are striking.
 As Ross points out: “Architecture is not necessarily an innocent act of creativity.
 A confessional in a Catholic church and an interview room at the Los Angeles Police Department headquarters share the same intimate dimensions.
 They are both uncomfortably tight spaces constructed to force people together, to extract a confession in exchange for some form of redemption.”
 The human figure is almost entirely absent from Ross’s photographs, but often implied—the work compels the viewer to ponder the power structure that lurks behind spaces, from benign to elegant to sinister.